dxa/playbook/decisions.md

 If you've done an exceptionally good job, your community might unanimously agree to your proposal.
 If this doesn't happen, look for evidence of suggestions coming from the community, and that they have been carefully considered by your people.

 Check who was consulted against your stakeholder plan.
 Not all your stakeholders need to be consulted, but you should be happy with the reason why any weren't.

+You should check to make sure that the views from the community are genuinely reflective of the entire community, and not a segment with a vested interest.

+Look for evidence that community members from different backgrounds, with different capabilities and perspectives are consulted.
+Don't be biased by the people who talk the loudest, have been there the longest, or who have invested the most.

+In a community, everyone's view is equally important.

 ## Don't gamble on technology